muhammadzaeemaltaf/VaultSneaks/README.md

-# Nike-Themed E-Commerce Site
+# VaultSneaks E-Commerce Site

-This is a modern e-commerce site built with **Next.js** and **Tailwind CSS**, based on a Nike-themed Figma template.
+This is a modern e-commerce site built with **Next.js** and **Tailwind CSS**, based on a sneaker-themed Figma template.
 The project demonstrates responsive design, dynamic functionality, and a clean UI.

 ## Features

 - **Responsive Design:** Optimized for desktop, tablet, and mobile devices.
-- **Modern UI:** Sleek and clean user interface inspired by the Nike brand.
+- **Modern UI:** Sleek and clean user interface inspired by popular sneaker brands.
 - **Fast Performance:** Built with Next.js for server-side rendering and optimized performance.
 - **Reusable Components:** Modular components styled with Tailwind CSS.
 - **Dynamic Functionality:** Interactive elements like product cards, carousels, and more.